percona/k8spxc-docs/docs/openshift.md

 ## Install the Operator

-You can install Percona Operator for MySQL on OpenShift using the [Red Hat Marketplace](https://marketplace.redhat.com) web interface or using the command line interface.
+You can install Percona Operator for MySQL on OpenShift using the [Red Hat Marketplace :octicons-link-external-16:](https://marketplace.redhat.com) web interface or using the command line interface.

 ### Install the Operator via the Red Hat Marketplace

-1. login to the Red Hat Marketplace and register your cluster [following the official instructions](https://marketplace.redhat.com/en-us/workspace/clusters/add/register).
+1. login to the Red Hat Marketplace and register your cluster [following the official instructions :octicons-link-external-16:](https://marketplace.redhat.com/en-us/workspace/clusters/add/register).

-2. Go to the [Percona Operator for MySQL](https://marketplace.redhat.com/en-us/products/percona-kubernetes-operator-for-percona-server-for-xtradb-cluster) page and click the Free trial button:
+2. Go to the [Percona Operator for MySQL :octicons-link-external-16:](https://marketplace.redhat.com/en-us/products/percona-kubernetes-operator-for-percona-server-for-xtradb-cluster) page and click the Free trial button:

     ![image](assets/images/marketplace-operator-page.png)